Iqbalfachry19/SertifyMe/frontend/README.md

 # SertifyMe Frontend

 SertifyMe is a web-based platform for managing and verifying digital certificates.
-This repository contains the frontend of SertifyMe, built using **React + Vite**.
+This repository contains the frontend of SertifyMe, built using **React + Vite**, with **AI Agents** for automation and **Blockchain** for secure verification.

 ## 🚀 Features
 - Fast and lightweight React frontend powered by Vite
 - Responsive UI design for seamless user experience
+- AI Agents for automated certificate validation
-- Integration with backend APIs for certificate management
+- Blockchain integration for tamper-proof certificate verification
 - Secure authentication and authorization

 ## 🛠️ Tech Stack